Looking to exercise your core? These yoga poses can give your core muscles a real workout while offering additional benefits.

 What do you get when Dolphin Pose meets Plank Pose?
 You wind up with the Dolphin Plank, a great core-building pose.

-- Improving posture by strengthening muscles around the spine.
+- Helps improve posture by strengthening muscles around the spine

-How to Do It: You can start in Dolphin and then walk your feet back until your torso is parallel to the floor, shoulders right over your elbows.
-Or you can start on hands and knees, wrists under your shoulders and knees under your hips.
-From there:
+You can start in Dolphin and then walk your feet back until your torso is parallel to the floor, shoulders right over your elbows.
+Or:

 Note: If touchy wrists make it difficult for you to do Plank, this wrist-friendly version might work for you.